What is digital planning?

 Choosing a digital planner that’s right for you.

 As you choose the planner that is right for you, consider not only the layout you want.
 But also how you want to use it.
-Below you’ll find a list of “tools” that you may want to look for in your planner.
+You may want to try some different digital planning template, to see what you like the best.
+Below you’ll find a list of “tools” or templates that you may want to look for in your planner.

 - Dated pages with hyperlinks